Updated: 2 days ago

 There is only one source of passive income

-The only truly "passive income" that exists is the income you receive from investments.
-If you own stocks, bonds or real estate (if you use a property manager) you can actually receive income while doing absolutely nothing.
+The only truly “passive income” that exists is the income you receive from investments.
+If you own stocks, bonds, or real estate (if you use a property manager), you can actually earn income while doing absolutely nothing.

-Investment income is the only true form of passive income.
+Investment income is the only pure form of passive income.

 However, you need to ask yourself an important question; How does someone receive investment income?

-The answer is obvious, they need to invest.
+The answer is obvious.
+They need to invest.
 And where do they get the income to invest?
 From active income.
-Unless you are inheriting investments or you've won the lottery, the only way to acquire investments is to get a job earn some money and invest that money.
+Unless you are inheriting investments or you’ve won the lottery, the only way to acquire investments is to get a job and earn some money and invest that money.